-The probate judge having jurisdiction of the estate examines the return filed.
-If the probate judge concludes that the Connecticut taxable estate as shown on the return is \$2 million or less, he or she signs the Certificate of Opinion of No Tax at the bottom of the return.
+The probate judge having jurisdiction of the estate will examine Form CT-706 NT.
+If the probate judge concludes that the amount of the decedent's Connecticut taxable estate is less than or equal to the Connecticut estate tax exemption amount, the probate judge will sign the Certificate of Opinion of No Tax at the bottom of the return.

-However, if the probate judge is unable to conclude that the Connecticut taxable estate as shown on the return is \$2 million or less, he or she signs the statement at the bottom of the return under the heading Form CT-706/709 Required to Be Filed and instructs the estate to file Form CT-706/709 with the Commissioner of Revenue Services.
-In that event, the Probate Court sends one copy of the return (without attachments) with the signed statement to the preparer of the Form CT-706 NT and a second copy to DRS.
+However, if the probate judge is unable to conclude that the amount of the decedent's Connecticut taxable estate is less than or equal to the Connecticut estate tax exemption amount, the probate judge will sign the statement at the bottom of the return under the heading Form CT-706/709 Required to Be Filed and instruct the estate to file Form CT-706/709 with the Commissioner of Revenue Services.
+In that event, the Probate Court sends one copy of the return (without attachments) with the signed statement to the preparer of Form CT-706 NT and a second copy to DRS.
 The preparer is then required to file Form CT-706/709 with DRS.